-- including an allowance for small sites and windfalls, to provide a supply figure of 8,819 homes over the Plan period. - 9.17 1,538 dwellings have been were completed in Fylde from 2011-2017, an average of 256 dwellings per annum.
-In the adopted Fylde Local Plan to 2032, When this figure is was subtracted from the overall original plan period requirement of 6,895-8,715, it gives to give a residual requirement of 7,177 479 dwellings per annum to be completed from 2017-to 2032 onwards.
-953 homes were completed in the years 2017-2019.
-The Fylde Local Plan to 2032 (incorporating Partial Review) has a minimum housing requirement for the plan period of 7,275 net dwellings, giving a residual requirement from 2019-2032 of 4,784 net dwellings.
-This figure (7,1774,784) includes the shortfall which has accrued during the early years of the plan when large sites were in the planning process.
-This equates to 479 368 net dwellings per annum for the remaining years of the plan period 2019-2032.
+- annum.
+A calculation of 415 net dwellings per annum for 21 complete calendar years from 1 April 2011 to 31 March 2032 produces an overall housing requirement figure of a minimum of 8,715 for the Plan period.
+The Council has identified sufficient sites, including an allowance for small sites and windfalls, to provide a supply figure of 8,819 homes over the Plan period. - 9.17 1,538 dwellings have been completed in Fylde from 2011-2017, an average of 256 dwellings per annum.
+When this figure is subtracted from the overall plan period requirement of 8,715, it gives a residual requirement of 7,177 dwellings to be completed from 2017 to 2032.
+This figure (7,177) includes the shortfall which has accrued during the early years of the plan when large sites were in the planning process.
+This equates to 479 dwellings per annum for the remaining years of the plan period.
 This is the 'Liverpool' method, for the purpose of calculating the 5 year housing land supply and is necessary in order to provide the most effective strategy to facilitate the delivery of housing during the plan period. - 9.18 The housing requirement figure relates to all types of housing including apartments, family housing and housing for specific needs such as the elderly and includes both market and affordable housing.
 The allocation of new homes over the Plan period to 2032 is set out in policy H1 below. - 9.19 The trajectory at Appendix 2 shows the anticipated delivery of homes in relation to the requirement, throughout the plan period to 2032.
 A detailed trajectory will be published at least annually as part of the Council's Housing Land Supply Statement.
-The Council's monitoring of housing completions has revealed that since the start of the Local Plan period a shortfall of 952 homes has had accrued as at 31st March 2017.
-Planning application commitments amount to 6,111 6,405 homes as at 30th September 2017 1st April 2019.
-This means that 70%-88% of the requirement for the plan period already has planning permission.
+The Council's monitoring of housing completions has revealed that since the start of the Local Plan period a shortfall of 952 homes has accrued as at 31st March 2017.
+Planning application commitments amount to 6,111 homes as at 30th September 2017.
+This means that 70% of the requirement for the plan period already has planning permission.
 Completions are anticipated to increase as larger sites commence delivery.
 The shortfall of 952 homes will be delivered over the remainder of the plan period to 2032.